ghadagesandip/node-postgres/readme.md

-> npm init
+how to setup application

-> npm i typescript ts-node-dev express
+> npm i

+start app
-> npm i @types/express -D
+> npm start

-> tsc --init
+note:
+/var/lib/postgres/data folder is used for persisting postgres data